 If you are an international student, it is a requirement of the Tier 4 regulations that you must study full-time.
 Within an academic level, Tier 4 students taking only some and not all the modules of the course are deemed not to be studying full time, and therefore APL may not be given for modules which make up part of a Level.
 However, exemptions for the whole level of the course are acceptable (see Entry with Advanced Standing below).
 For further information please contact firstname.lastname@example.org.

-If you want to apply for APL you should have an initial discussion with your School Registrar or relevant faculty Academic (normally an APL Assessor) who will provide guidance and confirm the requirements for APEL applications.
+If you want to apply for APL you should have an initial discussion with your School Registry Officer or relevant School Academic (normally an APL Assessor) who will provide guidance and confirm the requirements for APEL applications.

 It is your responsibility to make the application and to supply the supporting evidence and/or the portfolio requirements.
 The evidence you supply is used in a mapping exercise to match your learning against the learning outcomes for the module / Level from which you are claiming exemption.